Anyone Who Had a Heart (song): Other versions

-Dusty Springfield, who was a devotee of Warwick's records, cut a version of the song which may predate Cilla Black's: Springfield cut her version at Olympic Studios on January 21, 1964.
-It was included on her debut album A Girl Called Dusty.
-The Breakaways – who sang on Cilla Black's "Anyone Who Had a Heart" – also sing on Springfield's recording.

-Shirley Bassey, the vocalist for whom "Anyone Who Had a Heart" was brought to the UK, recorded it only in 1978 for her The Magic Is You album with veteran producer Nick DeCaro.
-He had previously produced a version by Vikki Carr included on the 1968 album The Way of Today!.

-Tim Curry recorded a cover of the song for his 1978 debut album Read My Lips.

 The 1982 B.E.F. album Music of Quality and Distinction, Vol. 1 featured a rendering of "Anyone Who Had a Heart" by Sandie Shaw, marking a return to recording by the 1960s hitmaker, although that particular track would not be her comeback vehicle as despite its single release (credited to B.E.F.
 Presents Sandie Shaw) the track fell short of the UK Top 50; it was a lower chart item (No. 71) in Australia.

 Atomic Kitten reunited to remake "Anyone Who Had a Heart" for the 2008 album Liverpool – The Number Ones Album, to which the group member Natasha Hamilton (with Kush) contributed a remake of Cilla Black's subsequent single and No. 1 "You're My World".
 Issued as a digital single release, "Anyone Who Had a Heart" spent one week on the UK charts at No. 77, the only UK charting of "Anyone Who Had a Heart" since the Cilla Black version.
-It sold 5,154 copies in the United Kingdom.